erikrose/blessings/README.rst

     if term.is_a_tty:
         with term.location(0, term.height):
             print 'Progress: [=======>   ]'
-    print term.bold + 'Important stuff' + term.normal
+    print term.bold('Important stuff')

 Shopping List
 =============

 There are decades of legacy tied up in terminal interaction, so attention to detail and behavior in edge cases make a difference.
-Consider which of these features matter to you as you shop for a terminal library.
-Blessings has them all.

-* Output to any file-like object, not just stdout.
+Here are some ways Blessings has your back:

-* Use the terminfo database so it works with any terminal type.
+* Uses the terminfo database so it works with any terminal type
-* Provide up-to-the-moment terminal height and width, so you can respond to terminal size changes (SIGWINCH signals).
+* Provides up-to-the-moment terminal height and width, so you can respond to terminal size changes (SIGWINCH signals).
 (Most other libraries query the ``COLUMNS`` and ``LINES`` environment variables or the ``cols`` or ``lines`` terminal capabilities, which don't update promptly, if at all.)
-* Avoid making a mess if the output gets piped to a non-terminal.
+* Avoids making a mess if the output gets piped to a non-terminal
-* Avoid introducing a new templating syntax.
+* Works great with standard Python string templating
-* Provide convenient access to all terminal capabilities, not just a sugared few.
+* Provides convenient access to all terminal capabilities, not just a sugared few
+* Outputs to any file-like object, not just stdout
-* Keep a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like.
+* Keeps a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like

 Blessings does not provide...